Honorary starters, then rain, as 1st fall Masters begins

 The ceremony is usually a fan favorite at Augusta, with crowds waiting for the gates to open and then rushing to find a spot along the first tee box and fairway.
 No fans are allowed at this year’s event except for the players’ significant others and coaches, along with Augusta National members.

 That meant only a few hundred people huddled under green and white umbrellas — wearing masks but largely ignoring the 6-foot social distancing requirements — were there to see the men who have combined to play in the Masters 97 times.
-Nicklaus won six times, Palmer three.
+Nicklaus won six times, Player three.

 Normally a rite of spring, the Masters has a different look and feel this year, given the move to November.
 The course’s iconic azaleas have withered, and without large galleries the tournament has replaced the usual rope boundaries with green lines painted on the grass.